Sanitary main and sewer pipe breaks

 - Pipe material - some older materials break down faster

-- Weather conditions - extreme changes in temperature cause ground shifting
+- Weather conditions - changes in temperature cause ground shifting

 - Installation process - unforeseen issues